LUMC/galaxy-launcher/docs/developer_docs/introduction.md

 galaxy_brand | The galaxy brand name
-galaxy_report_user | The user to access the reports section. galaxy_report_password | The password to access the reports section. optional_environment_settings | This is a YAML dictionary that takes any docker environment values.
+galaxy_report_user | The user to access the reports section. galaxy_report_password | The password to access the reports section. galaxy_docker_optional_environment_settings | This is a YAML dictionary that takes any docker environment values.
 See the documentation of [bjgruening/docker-galaxy-stable](https://github.com/bgruening/docker-galaxy-stable/blob/master/README.md) which options are available.

 ### Examples for dictionary variables
 ```YAML